 #3 Don't Make Negative Assumption Without Proof

-This is a funny one because if you're wiring a positive review, it often seems ok to say "this product will help you increase the number of customers" just because you think it would, hypothetically.
+This is a funny one because if you're wiring a positive review, it often seems ok to say "This product will help you increase the number of customers" just because you think it would, hypothetically.
 But you shouldn't make a negative assumption without proof.
 For example "this product has too many upsells, they can cost you thousands of dollars" without proving the quality of the upsell products.

 #4 Share Your Customer Service Experience

-If you're experiencing difficulty with your product, you should be contacting the seller/product owner for support - that's what they always ask you to do.
+If you're experiencing difficulty with your product, you should contact the seller/product owner for support - that's what they always ask you to do.
 If something doesn't work, don't just say it doesn't work.
 It's more important to contact the help desk and share your experience as a customer in your blog space.
 Again, stay factual.
 Don't get too emotional (e.g. "They don't even bother to respond!")

 Also Read: Positive Response To Negative Comments – Your Chance To Shine!